Repairing or upgrading your bike! Look for items on UMB site Discussion board for bike fanatics! Visit the UMB store!

 (Santa Clara River Preserve)

 This trail starts at the Barrel Roll trailhead.
-It's marked for horses and foot traffic (not for bikes).
-But I saw massive bike tire-treads on this trail, so obviously somebody is riding it, which is why I checked it out.
+It's marked for horses and foot traffic (NOT for bikes).
 My suggestion is, have a nice 80-minute hike (or 30-minute run) and enjoy some nice views into the Santa Clara gorge.
-But if you're determined to ride it, here's the report.

 Typical trail section, with grainy dirt alternating with small rock steps.
-At age 10 in this 2008 photo, Jackie's old enough for doggie social security, but running with the bicycle is still her favorite thing.
+At age 10 in this 2008 photo, Jackie 's old enough for doggie social security, but running on trails is still her favorite thing.
 In 4 days, we'll explore over 60 miles of trail in southern Utah.

 When you hit the loop, I suggest you go left.
-Clockwise seems to work best, because it breaks the climbing into two sections, separated by over a mile of downhill and flat riding.
-And the other way (counterclockwise) there's more ugly hard-to-clean stuff on the climb.
+Clockwise seems to work best, because it breaks the uphill hiking into two sections, separated by over a mile of downhill and flat trail.

 Did I mention that the trail is not signed for bicycles?
-But I didn't see a single horse hoof-print, nor a fresh shoe-mark.
-Just bike tracks.
 Snow caps the Pine Valley Mountains in the background, with the red and white sandstone of Snow Canyon in the foreground.

 At mile 2.7, the ride reaches its lowest point at 2900 feet as you flirt with the cliffs over the gorge.
 Now it's time to close the loop.
 The climbing gets steeper as you approach the junction.
-If the surface is loose here, you're likely to lose traction and hike a little.
+Often the surface is loose with horse-churn here, so watch your ankles.

 Clockwise lariat loop: